GetStream/stream-chat-swift/Sources_v3/StreamChat/README.md

 **StreamChat** is a low level client for Stream chat service and is meant to be used when you want to build a fully custom UI.

-For the majority of common use cases, using our highly composable and customizable [**StreamChatUI**](#) is preferable.
+For the majority of common use cases, using our highly composable and customizable [**StreamChatUI**](https://github.com/GetStream/stream-chat-swift/tree/main_v3) is preferable.

 ---

 ## Main Features

 - **Swift native API:** Uses Swift's powerful language features to make the SDK usage easy and type-safe.
-- **Fully open source implementation:** You have access to the comple source code of the SDK here on GitHub.
+- **Fully open source implementation:** You have access to the complete source code of the SDK here on GitHub.
 - **Offline support:** Browse channels and send messages while offline.
 - **Uses `UIKit` patterns and paradigms:** The API follows the design of native system SKDs.
 It makes integration with your existing code easy and familiar.
 - **First-class support for `SwiftUI` and `Combine`:** Built-it wrappers make using the SDK with the latest Apple frameworks a seamless experience.